BobbyJoeSmith3/Sunlight-Community-Project/Planning/UserStories/billNye_userstories.md

 User Stories
 =================================================

-1. As a sunlight staff member, I want users of our site to be able to be able to connect with our API without going on our site.
+1. As a sunlight staff member, I want users of our site to be able to receive a well displayed layout of API calls on their site.
-2. As a community organizer, I want to follow the latest status changes to a bill 	that will impact the issue that I'm working on.
+2. As a community organizer, I want my members to follow the latest status changes to a bill that will impact the issue that we are working on.
-3. As a community organizer,  I want to follow all recent bills that my representatives are sponsoring.
+3. As a community organizer,  I want to be updated recent bills that my representatives are sponsoring on my organization's website.
+4. As a web developer at a non-profit, I want to easily embed a widget into my website.